Academic Resource Commons FAQ for students

 What if what I really want is a quiet meeting with an expert one-on-one?

 We believe deeply in a highly social model of tutoring, where no one is the role either of expert nor of non-expert.
 We hope you’ll give it a shot.
 On the other hand, there will always be times, circumstances, and learners that make a one-on-one meeting the best option.
 Let us know.
-If your needs aren’t being met in the drop-in lab, it may be that a one-on-one appointment with a tutor, a session with a Writing Specialist, or another resource may be appropriate.
+If your needs aren’t being met in the drop-in lab, it may be that a one-on-one appointment with a tutor, a session with professional Writing Staff, or another resource may be appropriate.
 We’ll do our best to figure out an alternate arrangement.

 Why do I need to log in to use the space?